Published: April 21, 2021 | Last Updated: September 19, 2025

 The most famous directors and cinematographers develop signature styles using specific techniques and equipment, including camera lenses and focal lengths.
+Some directors even prefer a single focal length so much that they shoot an entire film.

-Wide-Angle Lenses: 18mm to 35mm
+Wide-Angle Lenses: 10mm to 35mm

 Wide-angle lenses with focal lengths of 35mm or less are common in film.
+Common focal lengths for wide-angle lenses include 18mm, 21mm, 24mm, 25mm, and 27mm.

 Wide-angle lenses provide a wider field of view, allowing the cinematographer to capture more of the surroundings while exaggerating the relative size of an object within the field of view.

 For example, establishing shots of landscapes are often shot with wide-angle lenses to give the audience a better view of the environment.
+A wide-angle lens may also be used for close-ups when the director wants to show more of the subject’s background.

 Famous films shot with wide-angle lenses: Citizen Kane by Orson Welles

+Citizen Kane by Orson Welles is the most famous example of deep focus achieved through wide-angle lenses.
 Welles is a master of blocking and choreographing actors’ movements in a scene.
-He wanted things in the background and middle ground to be just as important as those in the foreground.
+He wanted things in the background and middle ground to be as important as those in the foreground.

-Using a 24mm Cook lens with the Vard “Opticoating” system, Eastman Kodak Super XX film, and bright arc lamps allowed Welles and Toland to shoot scenes even stopped down to f11 or f16 with a great depth of field, creating an amazing composition [See sources at the end of articles 1, 2].
+To achieve this look, Welles worked closely with cinematographer Gregg Toland.
+Using a 24mm Cooke lens with the Vard “Opticoating” system, Eastman Kodak Super XX film, and bright arc lamps allowed Welles and Toland to shoot scenes even stopped down to f11 or f16 with a great depth of field, creating an amazing composition.

 Munich by Steven Spielberg

-Steven Spielberg is also fond of wide-angle lenses in general and has used 21mm lenses for almost every movie he has shot.
+Steven Spielberg is also fond of wide-angle lenses and has used 21mm lenses for almost every movie he has shot.
+A good example is the 2005 movie Munich, in which the main prime lens was a 21mm Cooke S4.

-According to AC Janusz Kaminski who has worked with Spielberg on numerous projects:
+According to AC Janusz Kaminski, who has worked with Spielberg on numerous projects:

 Steven is very specific about the focal length, and we stayed really wide most of the time […] We shot with the 14mm and 16mm and then jumped up to the 75mm or 100mm.
 We sort of left the middle focal lengths alone.